International Women's Day - Kimberley Bray

 International Women's Day - Accelerating Action Toward Gender Equality

-The theme for this year's International Women’s Day (March 8) is to accelerate action toward gender equality.
-To support action toward a more inclusive world free of gender bias, stereotypes and discrimination.
+The theme for this year’s International Women’s Day (March 8) is to accelerate action toward gender equality, supporting progress toward a more inclusive world free from gender bias, stereotypes, and discrimination.
 I wanted to offer a different perspective on how we achieve this.

 The Importance of Autonomy and Empowerment

-In a time when women’s rights are being challenged, where our autonomy to make decisions on our own bodies is under threat, and where a new generation of women are growing up to see “trad wife” trends on Instagram as a trend to follow – the mission that we have set ourselves at Everee Women™ – to empower women in their own lives - has never felt more important.
+In a time when women’s rights are being challenged, when autonomy over our own bodies is under threat, and when a new generation of women are growing up seeing “trad wife” trends on Instagram as something to aspire to, the mission we have set ourselves at Everee Women™ — to empower women in their own lives — has never felt more important.

-A critical part of autonomy and empowerment is our equal participation in the workforce and being able to establish financial systems to support our own needs.
-When I look back over my own career, it has included a number of challenges when it comes to even being in the room, let alone being taken seriously.
+A critical part of autonomy and empowerment is our equal participation in the workforce and our ability to establish financial systems that support our own needs.
+Looking back over my own career, I’ve faced many challenges simply being in the room, let alone being taken seriously.

 Challenging the Status Quo

 I have actively chosen to work in industries that have historically been male-dominated: healthcare, agriculture, and biotech.
-This choice is about participating in something I am really good at – but also what I am passionate about and where I know I can make the most difference in the world.
+This choice has been about doing work I am genuinely good at — but also deeply passionate about, and where I know I can make the most difference.

 Leaning Out of Broken Systems

-Sheryl Sandberg’s Lean In was meant to encourage women to assert themselves in their careers (it’s a great read – and Sheryl had great intentions); however, this idea places the burden on women to fix a system that actively works against them.
-It doesn’t address the structural barriers like unequal pay, lack of parental leave, workplace harassment, and deeply ingrained biases that make those spaces unwelcoming.
-Instead, it suggests that if women just work harder, speak up more, push their way into the conversation, they’ll be rewarded.
-But that’s not how systemic oppression works.
+Sheryl Sandberg’s Lean In was intended to encourage women to assert themselves (and it’s a worthwhile read), but it places the burden on women to fix systems that actively work against them.
+It doesn’t address structural barriers like unequal pay, lack of parental leave, workplace harassment, or deeply ingrained bias.
+Instead, it implies that if women simply push harder, they’ll be rewarded — but that’s not how systemic oppression works.

-The real conversation should be about dismantling patriarchal structures, not just squeezing more women into them while those structures remain fundamentally unchanged.
+The real conversation should be about dismantling patriarchal structures, not squeezing more women into them while they remain fundamentally unchanged.

 Leaving the Room to Create Change